Career Profile

 2013 - 2017

-• Collaboration with teams to resolve complex technical issues.
+• Collaboration across teams to resolve complex technical issues.

 • Outreach within the New Zealand digital preservation community.